Small bedrooms can feel cramped and cluttered, but they don’t have to stay that way.

 High hooks work well for long items like coats or dresses.
 Medium-height hooks are perfect for purses or backpacks.
 Low hooks are great for kids’ stuff or small items like belts.

-6. Sort clothing by category
+6. Sort Clothing by Category

 Organizing your clothes by category can make a big difference in a small bedroom.
 Instead of grouping all shirts together, try sorting by purpose.